Almantask/CSharp-From-Zero-To-Hero/README.md

 # C#: From Zero To Hero
 ## Chapter 1.
-Homework 6: Debugging
+Homework 6: Jagged array, 2D Array and Dictionary

 ### Intro
 #### Jagged array and 2d array